clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/bulk-provision.rst

    with the steps it needs to perform an installation.
 The file outlines what partitions, file systems, and mount points **Ister** should set up.
 Lastly, the file outlines which bundles to install.
-See our :ref:`available-bundles` document for the list of available bundles.
+See our :ref:`bundles` document for the list of available bundles.
 The following example shows the contents of an Ister installation file:

    .. code-block:: json